 College View Modernization

-Our next Measure R project is College View Elementary School, with modernization occurring during the 2019-2020 school year.
-Modernization will include security features, modernized classrooms and front office, new bus drop-off area, expanded library, interior hallways, HVAC, and more.
+College View Elementary School's modernization occurred during the 2019-2020 school year.
+Modernization will included security features, modernized classrooms and front office, new bus drop-off area, expanded library, interior hallways, HVAC, with a college/university theme.

 OVSD Central Kitchen

-Finally, we are breaking ground on a new central kitchen, a much-needed facility in Ocean View.
-It will be located on Warner Avenue, adjacent to our Warehouse and Transportation buildings (near Lowe’s).
+We finished the new central kitchen, a much-needed facility in Ocean View.
+It is located on Warner Avenue, adjacent to our Warehouse and Transportation buildings (near Lowe’s).
 The Food & Nutrition Services team is excited to prepare and serve thousands of fresh, healthy meals to our students from a modern kitchen.
-We anticipate completion of the kitchen in August 2019.
+We finished completion of the kitchen in August 2019.

 As you know, our voters passed a $169 million General Obligation Bond in 2016.
 Providing safe, secure campuses was a key campaign promise.
 We started the installation of Phase I of safety fencing at seven schools: Westmont, Village, Circle, Golden, Lake, Hope, and Harbour.
 When we return to school in September, all of these campuses will be fully enclosed with one secure entrance to the school site during school hours.
 School office staff will more easily be able to monitor visitors to our campuses and decrease the potential for unwanted intruders.
 Having one point of entry to our schools will be a major shift in behaviors and practices in Ocean View.
 We have assembled a committee of staff, parents and community representatives to establish security protocols related to gates and access to our campuses, both during and after school hours.
 We are developing best practices for check-in and check-out, gate closure, all doors locked during the school day, buzz to enter entry systems, and weekend access for organized sports and community use, and related topics.
 Our goal is to establish clear, consistent safety protocols across the District, and then communicate them to all of our stakeholders.